bernyag/IT3011-FinalProject/README.md

 Once all of the elements of the equation have been identified, the labels are converted into a string, for example “0/7”.
 This string is then passed into the solve() function.
 The calculator can take an equation of any length.
 Because of this we used a stack and a queue to convert the equation into postfix form, which would also take into account the precedence of / and * over + and -.
 Once the digits had been converted to integers and the whole equation was in postfix form, the entire equation could be solved using basic math and the solution was printed.

 ### equations/functions.py
 This notebook has three main methods:
-    \nget_array_from_images: this is used to get the images from our dataset and convert them to arrays into a saved dictionary     containing all of the images.
+get_array_from_images: this is used to get the images from our dataset and convert them to arrays into a saved dictionary     containing all of the images.
 This method was used in many of our notebooks so that we had the data in the format we           neded.
-    \nsplit_data: this method splits part of the data into test and train, we used this in the other notebooks to train our         model
+split_data: this method splits part of the data into test and train, we used this in the other notebooks to train our         model.

 ### equations/kfold_test.ipynb